TomiVidal99/mlang/README.md

 ## TODO

+- [ ] FIX: '\n' inside strings breaks the getRowsAndCols function.
+- [ ] ADD: replace error throws with linting messages.
+- [ ] ADD: linting errors and warnings.
+- [ ] ADD: make parser tests.
-- [ ] Maybe consider documentation with comments on variable as well.
+- [ ] ADD: Maybe consider documentation with comments on variable as well.

 <!-- ## How to contribute? -->